 What Truckers Can Do to Drive Safely in the Winter

-Smaller cars may be at risk of crashes due to lost control and lightweight vehicles, but a trucker skidding out of control is likely to have fatal effects.
+Smaller cars may be at risk of crashes due to lost control and lightweight vehicles, but a trucker skidding out of control is likely to have fatal effects resulting in a tragic truck accident.
 Here are just a few things truckers can do to help keep everyone on the roads safe this winter:

 - Extra inspections.
 While it illegal for a trucker to skip his required pre-trip inspection, some only take the minimum necessary precautions when performing checks.
 For instance, a trucker may check the pressure of the tires, but may not notice unsafe wear or tearing—especially if temperatures have dropped and the driver is eager to get back in the cab.